Most brand marketing buys proximity to culture. A sponsorship badge. A creator post. A moment in the right room.

 “Vicky was a star on our marketing team.
 She is a well rounded marketer with a keen expertise on PR, social and digital marketing.
 She knows how to bring brands and programs to life in a relevant and meaningful way.
 She had an immediate impact on the dynamics of the team in a positive leadership role.
 She constantly delivers results even under the most demanding pressure.
 Her contribution to our Virgin Galactic partnership launch was especially impactful for our brand and set a new standard.”
 Kimberly Landry Wallengren - Global Marketing Director, adidas

 “Vicky was a star player on my team.
 Filled with passion, dedication, drive, and determination - she turned an event based program into a content based platform with BACARDI Beginnings.
 She combines years of PR, music and event experience with her innate ability to curate projects to produce outstanding results.
-Vicky has a thirst for knowledge and her “finger on the pulse” In the past two years working with her she has taught me the importance of staying true to the vision, the balance between brand push and credibility, and that the impossible can become a reality.
+Vicky has a thirst for knowledge and her “finger on the pulse”.
+In the past two years working with her she has taught me the importance of staying true to the vision, the balance between brand push and credibility, and that the impossible can become a reality.
 I am very proud of the work and results on BACARDI Beginnings - all thanks to Vicky’s relentless passion for the project.”
 Lisa Jazwinski - Global Marketing Director, BACARDÍ

 “I have known Vic in a professional capacity for many years, first working alongside her at M&C Saatchi Sport & Entertainment and then as part of her core agency team when she moved client-side.
 Vic is a highly-skilled and incredibly switched on Marketing and Comms professional, bringing both her wealth of experience and sophisticated expertise to every role.
 She combines high level strategic thinking with a hands-on, can do attitude.
 She is a true team player; when working as her agency partner she always made us feel that we were a trusted and valued extension of her team.
 With boundless energy and a true passion for what she does, Vic is an absolute pleasure to work with.”
 Beth Noonan - Managing Partner, M&C Saatchi Sport & Entertainment - M&C Fabric